indimail/indimail-virtualdomains/.github/README-indimail.md

 ### qmail-multi

-qmail-multi is discussed in detail in [IndiMail Queue Mechanism](#indimail-queue-mechanism). qmail-multi can also do spam filtering before a message gets queued.
+qmail-multi is discussed in detail in [indimail-mta Queue Mechanism](#indimail-mta-queue-mechanism). qmail-multi can also do spam filtering before a message gets queued.
 See [SPAM Control using bogofilter](#spam-control-using-bogofilter) for more details.

 ### qmail-queue